Vihaan3/knowledge-garden/content/Personal Knowledge Management/Thinking, Fast and Slow.md

 		- 95% to lose $10,000
 	- Losses + Low Probability = Risk Averse
 		- 5% to lose $10,000
-	- "Many unfortunate human situations unfold in the [losses + low probability] cell.
+	- "Many unfortunate human situations unfold in the [losses + high probability] cell.
 This is where people who face very bad options take desperate gambles, accepting a high probability of making things worse in exchange for a small hope of avoiding a larger loss.
 Risk taking of this kind often turns manageable failures into disasters.
 The thoughts of accepting the large sure loss is too painful, and the hope of complete relief too enticing, to make the sensible decision that it is time to cut one's losses.
 This is where businesses that are losing ground to a superior technology waste their remaining assets in futile attempts to catch up."
 - Rare Events
 	- Will always be either virtually ignored or overweighted
 	- Vivid imagery makes you less sensitive to probability.